 Manuscripts must be ready for the blind reviewing process.
 All references to the author that could reveal his or her identity must be removed, including personal acknowledgments and bibliographical references.

-In the case of articles, discussions, and critical notes, both documents must also include, both in Spanish and English, the title of the manuscript, an abstract (130 words maximum), and a list of five key words not mentioned in the title.
+In the case of articles, discussions, and critical notes, both documents must also include, both in Spanish and English, the title of the manuscript, an abstract (200 words maximum), and a list of key words.
 Book reviews must only include, both in Spanish and English, the submission’s title (no abstract and no key words required).

 The manuscript, including footnotes and bibliography, must be composed in usual Word style, double spaced, in normal font (12 points).
 Pages must be numbered, and sections and subsections must be clearly distinguished.
 Articles must not exceed 10 000 words; discussions are not to exceed 6 000 words; critical notes 8 000 words; critical book reviews 4 000 words; and informative reviews 2 000 words.